slashbinslashnoname/p2p-telegram-bitcoin-shop/README.md

 - Contact sellers directly via Telegram
 - See offer details including amount, price, and date
 - Only active (non-paid) offers are displayed in the marketplace

+## Payment Flow

+The payment process works as follows:

+1. **Create Offer**: Seller creates an offer to sell Bitcoin
+2. **Find Buyer**: Buyer finds the offer in the marketplace and contacts the seller
+3. **Payment**: Buyer sends payment to the seller via their preferred method
+4. **Confirmation**: Seller confirms receipt of payment using the "Confirm Payment Received" button
+5. **Completion**: The offer is marked as completed, and funds are released

+### Offer Statuses

+- **⏳ Pending**: Offer is active and waiting for payment
+- **💰 Paid**: Payment has been detected but not yet confirmed by the seller
+- **✅ Completed**: Payment has been confirmed by the seller and funds released
+- **❌ Cancelled**: Offer has been cancelled by the seller

 ## License